unifi-utilities/unifios-utilities/AdguardHome/README.md

 ### Requirements
 1. You have setup the on boot script described [here](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script)
 2. AdguardHome persists through firmware updates as it will store the configuration in a folder (you need to create this).
 It needs 2 folders, a Work and Configuration folder.
 Please create the 2 folders in "/mnt/data/".
 In my example I created "AdguardHome-Confdir" and "AdguardHome-Workdir"
-3. The on-boot script needs to be setup after firmware update of UDM.
-When on-boot script is recreated, everything should work.

 ### Customization
 * Feel free to change [20-dns.conflist](../cni-plugins/20-dns.conflist) to change the IP address of the container.